G76 Threading Cycle for CNC Lathes (Fanuc, Haas, Mach3, and LinuxCNC)

 The Start Position is a little more interesting.
 You’ll obviously want to start somewhere outside the threads.
 You need to leave some allowance in Z to give the CNC lathe time to synchronize the feedrate with the spindle rotational position.
 It turns out that cutting threads puts more stress on the cutter than a lot of other operations, so you want to turn the OD (External threads) or ID (Internal threads) to get close to the top of the thread to minimize the amount of cutting needed by the threading tool.
 This will determine the X coordinate you start from.
 I typically turn down to the top of the thread tooth and use a finish allowance so there’s a nice surface there.

-Thread Height is another value that comes from a thread spec, so it’s easy to come by.
-In the screen shot above, use 0.0433″ for the 1/4-20 thread.
+This is another value that comes from a thread spec, so it’s easy to come by.
+In the screenshot above, use 0.0433″ for the 1/4-20 thread.
 Note that this value is also referred to as thread depth.

 Pipe threads are often tapered to improve sealing.
 You can specify a taper amount on the G76 threading cycle when cutting such threads.